-Turkey referendum: Early results indicate support for Erdogan
+Turkey referendum: Erdogan declares victory

 Erdogan, who cast his vote in Istanbul earlier in the day amid tight security, said he hoped Turks would make the "expected" choice.

 Earlier in the day, three people were reported to have died after an exchange of gunfire near a polling station in the southeastern province of Diyarbakır.

-The cause of the clash was not immediately clear and it was not known if there was a connection to the referendum.
+A violent argument erupted at a polling place in the village of Yabanard.
+Two men, aged 68 and 32, were shot after two families got into an argument, Anadolu reported.

+As a minibus transported the wounded men to Siverek Public Hospital, it was attacked by people with guns and stones and another villager was injured.
+All three victims, who shared the same last name, later died, the news agency reported.

-If passed, the new measures will represent the biggest constitutional upheaval in the country since its foundation in 1923 after the demise of the Ottoman Empire.
+If passed, the measures will represent the biggest constitutional upheaval in the country since its foundation in 1923 after the demise of the Ottoman Empire.

 They would cement Erdogan's grip on a country whose divisions have deepened since a failed coup attempt last July that ended with the deaths of more than 250 people and led to the imposition of a fierce crackdown on dissent.